Injured Spouse Claims Tax Lawyers in Fairfax, VA

 - Did you file a joint federal income tax return?

-- Did you have income to report on your joint return?
+- Did you have the income to report on your joint return?

 - Did you make tax payments to the IRS through withholding or estimated tax payments, or did you claim an earned income credit or other refundable credit on the joint return?